Vicomtech/DMD-Driver-Monitoring-Dataset/exploreMaterial-tool/README.md

 - Sometimes not all frame intervals can be cutted because they are smaller than the @intervalChunk.
 To **ignore** and not export these **smaller frame intervals**, set **@ignoreSmall** to True
 - To decide where to start cutting the frame intervals, change the **@asc** variable.
 True to start from the **first frame** and False to start from the **last frame** and go backwards.

+You can read more details about depth data and how to export it on the [DMD-Depth-Material](https://github.com/Vicomtech/DMD-Driver-Monitoring-Dataset/wiki/DMD-Depth-Material) page of the wiki.

 ## Changelog
 For a complete list of changes check the [CHANGELOG.md](../CHANGELOG.md) file